World languages and cultures

 Classes are conducted in the target language to the greatest degree possible and aim to develop proficiency and build skills in the three modes of communication: interpretive, interpersonal and presentational.
 Use of English is kept to a minimum.
 Teachers encourage students to participate actively in class and to take advantage of every possible opportunity to use their developing language skills.
 At every stage of the program, students are guided towards mastery of the mechanics of the language and appreciation of culture as they increase their ability to express themselves and communicate effectively.
 At higher levels, students develop their ability to read, analyze and discuss literary works, contemporary texts, and films.

 Teachers draw on a variety of sources and integrate appropriate interactive material.
 The internet, television and a wide variety of multimedia software provide resources to enhance the learning experience at all levels.
 The department also sponsors a range of activities to provide students with the opportunity to build on skills acquired in the classroom: excursions to appropriate venues in and around London and short language trips to target language countries.
 All students, particularly as they approach level III, are strongly encouraged to take part in language immersion and/or language study and service programs of longer duration during the summer vacation.
 ASL is an affiliate member of School Year Abroad (SYA).
 Each year, Grade 11 and 12 students have the opportunity to apply to live with families and attend schools in Rennes (France), Zaragoza (Spain), Beijing (China), Hanoi (Vietnam) or Ichinomiya (Japan).
 Students who participate in supplemental programs can request replacement depending on their experiences.
-Final placement is determined by online STAMP results.
+Final placement is determined by the Avant placement test.